areggalstyan/reforging/README.md

 ### How to activate an ability?

-1. Right-click on the air with the weapon in your hand.
-Note, that it is possible for the reforge to stay the same.
+1. Right-click on the air with the weapon in your hand

 ### Configuration